 In the midst of a protracted crisis churches were mobilised to start small scale projects to benefit their communities and to become less dependent on external aid.
-Through these projects; 74 children were supported in secondary school, 17 churches to use their own resources to meet the street children were enrolled in primary school needs of their local community, this approach is and 118 individuals benefited from an education and literacy programme.
+Through these projects; 74 people were able to extend their farms, 147 children were supported in secondary school, 17 street children were enrolled in primary school and 118 individuals benefited from an education and literacy programme.